-Skin Contact: Concrete may cause dry skin, discomfort, irritation, severe burns, and dermatitis.
-Unhardened concrete is capable of causing dermatitis by irritation and allergy.
-Concrete dust, in association with sweat and friction, can lead to skin irritation and dermatitis.
+Skin Contact: Cement may cause dry skin, discomfort, irritation, severe burns, and dermatitis.
+Exposure of sufficient duration to wet cement, or to dry cement on moist areas of the body, can cause serious, potentially irreversible damage to skin, eye, respiratory and digestive tracts due to chemical (caustic) burns, including third degree burns.
+A skin exposure may be hazardous even if there is no pain or discomfort.
+Cement is capable of causing dermatitis by irritation and allergy.
 Skin affected by dermatitis may include symptoms such as, redness, itching, rash, scaling, and cracking.
-Allergic contact dermatitis is caused by sensitization to hexavalent chromium (chromate) present in concrete.
+Irritant dermatitis is caused by the physical properties of cement including alkalinity and abrasion.
+Allergic contact dermatitis is caused by sensitization to hexavalent chromium (chromate) present in cement.
 The reaction can range from a mild rash to severe skin ulcers.
+Persons already sensitized may react to the first contact with cement.
+Others may develop allergic dermatitis after years of repeated contact with cement.